-Car expenses.
+The following are brief explanations of some expenses that are of interest to people starting a business.
 There are many other expenses that you may be able to deduct.
 See your form instructions and Publication 535, Business Expenses.

 Business Start-Up Costs